h2oai/h2ogpt/docs/FAQ.md

 ```
 will launch 2 Ingestion proxy servers using FastAPIs workers, so each is a separate fork independent of any other process.
 If ASR, DocTR, captions, etc. are enabled, these will be run on same GPUs in separate processes.

-This helps keep the main UI server isolated from ingestion tasks that can consume alot of cpu or hang the Gradio server.
+This helps keep the main UI server isolated from ingestion tasks that can consume significant amounts of CPU resources or hang the Gradio server.

 ### Open Web UI